-To list built-in modules, please do `help("modules")`.
-Remember the libraries you learned about while going through creating code?
+To list built-in modules type `help("modules")`.
+Remember the modules you learned about while going through creating code?
 That's exactly what this is talking about!
 This is a perfect place to start.
 Let's take a look!

 help("modules") into the REPL next to the prompt, and press enter.

 This is a list of all the core modules built into CircuitPython, including

 board contains all of the pins on the board that you can use in your code.
 From the REPL, you are able to see that list!

 import board into the REPL and press enter.
 It'll go to a new prompt.
 It might look like nothing happened, but that's not the case!
 If you recall, the

 import statement simply tells the code to expect to do something with that module.
 In this case, it's telling the REPL that you plan to do something with that module.